uwescience/HackWeek-Toolkit/docs/Evaluation/Evaluation-Intro.md

 we can draw from (e.g. best practices for teaching computational methods), some of which we aim to share on the resources page.
 However, as organizers we also acknowledge that we do not necessarily have the deep knowledge on the current state of research in all topics that are relevant to hack week organization, and that we are learners, too.
-And some things, like how to facilitate the creation of hacks and the formation of project teams, there is no established best-practices wisdom to our nowledge.
+And for some things, like how to facilitate the creation of hacks and the formation of project teams, there is no established best-practices wisdom to our knowledge.

 While learning and improving our knowledge of research areas that directly touch the hack week model where we can, we often implement new ideas as *experiments* where that knowledge isn't available.
 We have an